fluxlabs/baruwa/README.md

 -
 These installers assume that you have added your hostname to hosts.conf.
+Example : 55.57.18.3 mx01.domain.com mx01

+You must have FQDN and Shortname in your hosts file.

 Your hostname must match the domain you choose in this script.